BLayman/Artificial-Life-Simulator/README.md

 ## Installation

-This project is being developed in the Unity game engine.
-You will need to clone the repository, and then open the project in Unity to edit it.
-To run a simple demo executable, Unzip the the "ExampleBuilds" folder, or build your own executable in Unity.
-When running the demo, press ESC to exit the program.
+To run the program and one of the three demos I've created: simply download/clone the repo and then extract the zip file titled, "EcoSimulatorBuild".
+Within the extracted folder there is an executable titled, "EcoNet".
+Run this to start the program.

+To edit the program, you'll need the Unity game engine, which is free.
+After installing the engine, you can open this project and edit the code with MonoDevelop or VisualStudio.
+In the future I would like to create a standalone application, since the simulation code is easily decoupled, but for now it is being run with Unity.

-## Basic Use
+## Basic Use and Customization

-There are currently two demos of the program as configured by the EcoDemo1 and EcoDemo2 classes.
+There are currently three demos of the program as configured by the EcoDemo1, EcoDemo2, and EcoDemo3 classes.
+You can choose a demo from the main menu when you start the program.
+It may take some time to load.
 These files use a number of function calls to set the parameters for the simulation, so it's relatively easy to modify the simulation by changing the parameters.
-You can choose which demo to run by expanding the "Demos" game object in the Unity Hierarchy, selecting the "SimulationTestRunner" runner object, and setting the demo Index to 1 or 2 in the Unity Inspector.

-You can run an experiment by setting the "SimulationTestRunner" to InActive (with the check box) and setting its sibling: "ExperimentRunnerObj" to active.
+You can run an experiment by setting the "SimulationTestRunner" to InActive (with the check box) in the Unity Editor Hierarchy and setting its sibling: "ExperimentRunnerObj" to active.
 Set parameters for the experiment in the "ExperimentRunner" class.

+## Description of Demos

+### Demo 1

+This is a relatively simple example to demonstrate how a population can adapt to an ecosystem through evolution by natural selection.
+K-Means clustering is used to show which creatures are genetically similar by assigning them the same color (1 color per cluster).
+The population starts with a certain amount of genetic variation, and mutation can add further variation to the population (although the mutation rate decreases over time to keep variation from getting out of control).
+As you can see, many of the clusters of creatures die out, while others are better adapted and survive.
+Occasionally a cluster will switch colors if it evolves enough before the next clustering step (which occurs every 20 steps).
+The number of creatures rarely reaches the population cap of 2000, because the "vitamin" resource is required for reproduction, and it has a slow regeneration rate. "grass" can effect cow health when it gets low, but "vitamin" does not.

+### Demo 2

+This demo was created to show the intricacies of resource flow and to explore cooperation between creatures.
+It doesn't use clustering, but instead has two species with different neural networks and actions.
+Each species is dependent on the other to produce a resource that they need.
+Creatures are able to sense the phenotype and position of their neighbors, which can then guide their behavior.
+This system uses artificial population caps.

+### Demo 3

+This demo uses a less abstract example of a system with plants, herbivores, and predators.
+The plants are green, herbivores blue, and predators red.
+Herbivores can steal resources from plants (potentially causing them to die) and predators can steal resources from herbivores.
+Creatures are able to sense the phenotype and position of their neighbors, which can then guide their behavior.
+This seems to cause herbivores to move less when they are next to plants (they can consume neighboring plants).
+This system uses artificial population caps.

 ## Goals